In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 An educational institution:

-As part of a program of the institution designed to encourage students to serve in occupations or areas with unmet needs and
+As part of a program of the institution designed to encourage its students to serve in occupations with unmet needs or in

-A loan to refinance a qualified student loan also will qualify if it was made by an educational institution or a tax-exempt
+A loan to refinance a qualified student loan also will qualify if it was made by an educational institution or a qualified

 Education loan repayment assistance.